mmostafa886/SeleniumTAF/UITEST-USAGE-GUIDE.md

 ### 5. Test Grouping and Filtering

-Use `@Tag` annotations to filter tests during execution:
+Use TestNG `groups` attribute to filter tests during execution:

 ```bash
 # Run only login tests